Taimur-Shabbir/Stop-and-Search-Data-Cleaning/README.md

 in England to find outliers and decided how to manage them.

-There are three individual posts in this series in the form of Jupyter Notebooks:

-Part 0: A bird's eye view of NLP in the context of Sentiment Analysis & Text Classification Part 1: Tokenising and Pre-processing textual data Part 2: Methods of text vectorisation, also known as feature representation

 # How to run this project

 - Download the Jupyter notebook